-Part II has described the potential for using one of these general engineering programs not only as a viable program in its own right but also as a vehicle for a more flexible curriculum or for new program development (e.g., establishing a traditional "disciplinary" engineering program).
-One of the primary considerations has been to maintain a systematic and conservative strategy with regard to safeguarding program accreditation for our graduating students during each stage of new program development, while also continuing the controlled and conservative program development within one's resources to provide our students with as many curricular choices and as much flexibility as our resources make possible.
+This paper has described the potential for using a general engineering major not only as a viable program in its own right but also as a vehicle for a more flexible curriculum or for new program development.
+Currently, in the profession, such programs are generally called engineering, general engineering, or possibly engineering science.
+One of the primary considerations of the development described in this paper has been to maintain a conservative strategy with regard to safeguarding program accreditation for our students during new program development, while also continuing controlled and conservative program development within one's resources to provide our students with as many curricular choices and as much flexibility as our resources make possible.